Kit & Debbie Elford

 introducing our missionaries...

-After many years serving in NCEM’s Prince Albert Printshop, followed by service at the Mission’s USA Office in Billings, Montana, Kit and Debbie have retired to Townsend, Montana.
+After many years serving in NCEM’s Printshop in Prince Albert, Saskatchewan, followed by service at the Mission’s USA Office in Billings, Montana, Kit and Debbie have retired to Townsend, Montana.

 Missionary life began very early for Kit, born into a northern missionary home.
 He remembers hearing a young missionary say that, if it didn’t work out, he could go home.
 “I realized,” says Kit, “that I had no where to go if I didn’t like it.
 I was home!”

 Along with an older brother and younger sister, Kit grew up with missionary parents, Bud & Marge Elford.
-Their first stations included Churchill, and Brochet (MB), where Kit remembers Grade 1 in a one-room school.
+Their first stations included Churchill, and Brochet (Manitoba), where Kit remembers Grade 1 in a one-room school.
 There would be more moving – back to Churchill, up north of the Arctic Circle to Ft.
-McPherson (NWT), then down to Cold Lake (AB) where his parents continued their linguistic and radio ministry among the Denesuline (Chipewyan) people.
+McPherson (Northwest Territories), then down to Cold Lake (Alberta) where his parents continued their linguistic and radio ministry among the Denesuline people.
 Adjustments at this last stop, his first non-Native setting, were particularly hard for him, Kit acknowledges.

 There were “early awakenings” to his need of a Saviour, Kit says, and a definite decision while visiting Peoples Church in Toronto.
 Up North Kit was aware he was being watched by the community.
 “I knew that if I messed up it would hinder the work my parents were doing.”